rtkg/control_sandbox/README.md

 # control_sandbox

-Sandbox code to play with (Cartesian) controllers using the [Robotics Toolbox](https://github.com/petercorke/robotics-toolbox-python) and [Spatial Maths for Python](https://github.com/bdaiinstitute/spatialmath-python).
+Sandbox code to play with (Cartesian) controllers using the [MuJoCo simulator](https://github.com/google-deepmind/mujoco/) and [Spatial Maths for Python](https://github.com/bdaiinstitute/spatialmath-python).
 The controllers are formulated using exponential coordinates, a good reference is the textbook [1] which is online available [here](https://hades.mech.northwestern.edu/images/7/7f/MR.pdf).

 ## Installation